HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 **Toggle Night Mode** - This will toggle the blurt.blog website views between "night" and "day" mode themes.

 **Wallet** - This will take you to your wallet, where you go to see your wallet balances, make transfers, exchange BLURT or Blurt Dollars, manage your account, and Power Up.
+Your wallet requires a fresh login.

 **Settings** - Here is where you go to update your settings.